 - Hansen's disease (Leprosy)

-- Hepatitis B, C, E, and other viral (acute only), including ALT
+- Hepatitis B, C, and other viral (all lab results, including associated ALTs)

 - HIV (including asymptomatic infection, AIDS, CD4 counts and viral load), pediatric and adult